 I’ll also add a bread plate to the side of the place setting unless we are pushing the limits of our seating capacity.
 Since I love bread almost as much as I love dishes, I think it deserves a place of honor where it won’t accidentally get soggy from an encroaching adjacent dressing or sauce!

-The pasta bowl shown below is part of a set from Williams-Sonoma that I have had for years...there are 4 different herb designs in the set...these have seen a LOT of wonderful pasta and risotto dishes!
-The pretty fruit plates being used as bread plates were a gift from a much cherished friend.
+The pasta bowl shown below is part of a set from Williams-Sonoma that I have had for years...there are 4 different herb designs in the set...these have seen a LOT of delicious pasta and risotto dishes!
+The pretty fruit plates with embossed borders being used as bread plates were a gift from a much cherished friend.

-These gorgeous red china soup cups were scored at one of the first auctions I attended - the gold embellishment in the pattern is echoed with the gold charger plate and the red works beautifully with the Transferware plate ... the salad plate is from our basic white dinnerware.
+These gorgeous red china soup cups were scored at one of the first auctions I attended - the gold embellishment in the pattern is echoed with the gold charger plate and the red works beautifully with the Transferware plate ... they also mix well with my floral china that has both pink and red in the design and a gold band at the rim.

 Not only are dishes wonderful, practical art, they also often invoke memories of where and with whom they were found, or the friends and family that gifted them to me.
 Such a lovely and delicious way to be reminded of the blessings in my life!